The colder temperatures are here, and that means you’re putting on extra layers and turning up the thermostat to stay warm.

 An energy audit is a good first step to determine ways to save money on heating costs.
 It will let you know where your home is deficient and ways to save costs on energy in the long term.

 You can hire a professional energy auditor who will review your energy bills with you, and then go through your home, room by room, using tools such as infrared cameras, efficiency meters, blower doors and surface thermometers.
-Locate an energy auditor, also called a rater, through one of these certification agencies: RESNET (Residential Energy Services Network), Energy Star or BPI (Building Performance Institute).
+Locate an energy auditor, also called a rater, through one of these certification agencies: RESNET (Residential Energy Services Network) or BPI (Building Performance Institute).

 The cost to have a professional conduct the audit ranges from about $200 to $600 and depends on factors such as your location and the size of your home.
 If that’s out of your price range, you can perform a do-it-yourself inspection by concentrating on finding drafty spots, also known as air leaks.